 The notion of relative strong TMP is defined analogously.
-We remark that for subshifts, weak TMP and strong TMP are topological conjugacy invariants and that strong TMP is the conjugacy invariant class generated by the class of topological Markov fields as defined in~\cite{ChaHanMarMeyPav14, ChaMey16}.
+We remark that for subshifts, TMP and strong TMP are topological conjugacy invariants and that strong TMP is the conjugacy invariant class generated by the class of topological Markov fields as defined in~\cite{ChaHanMarMeyPav14, ChaMey16}.

-Clearly, every SFT satisfies the strong TMP, and the strong TMP implies the weak TMP.
+Clearly, every SFT satisfies the strong TMP, and the strong TMP implies the TMP.
 Moreover, these collections are all distinct.
-The class of subshifts with strong TMP, is much larger than the class of SFTs in the sense that the latter is countable while the former are uncountable: if $X$ is any $\ZZ$-subshift over $\Sigma$, then the set of all configurations on $\ZZ^2$ whose rows are elements of $X$ and whose columns are constant satisfies strong TMP but is not necessarily an SFT~\cite{ChaHanMarMeyPav14}.
-In Section~\S\ref{subsec:examples} below, we provide an example of a $\ZZ^2$-subshift that satisfies weak TMP but not strong TMP.
+The class of subshifts with strong TMP, is much larger than the class of SFTs in the sense that the latter is countable while the former are uncountable: if $X$ is any $\ZZ$-subshift over $\Sigma$, then the set of all configurations on $\ZZ^2$ whose rows are elements of $X$ and whose columns are constant satisfies strong TMP but is not necessarily an SFT.
+See also \cite{ChaHanMarMeyPav14} (bottom of page 233) for a simple example of a $\ZZ$-subshift which satisfies the strong TMP but is not an SFT.
+In Section~\S\ref{subsec:examples} below, we provide an example of a $\ZZ^2$-subshift that satisfies TMP but not strong TMP.